amazon-braket/amazon-braket-examples/README.md

 * [**Native Gate Calibrations**](examples/pulse_control/2_Native_gate_calibrations.ipynb)

-    This tutorial shows how to retrieve the calibrations of native gates for Rigetti's Aspen devices and submit a circuit with custom gate calibrations.
+    This tutorial shows how to retrieve the calibrations of native gates for Rigetti's Ankaa devices and submit a circuit with custom gate calibrations.

 * [**Bell pair with pulses (Rigetti)**](examples/pulse_control/3_Bell_pair_with_pulses_Rigetti.ipynb)

-    This tutorial shows creating a Bell state with cross-resonance pulses on Rigetti's Aspen device.
+    This tutorial shows creating a Bell state with cross-resonance pulses on Rigetti's Ankaa device.

 * [**Build single qubit gates**](examples/pulse_control/4_Build_single_qubit_gates.ipynb)